Mark Pelling

 Fields of papers citing papers by Mark Pelling

-This network shows the specialization of papers citing the papers produced by Mark Pelling.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Mark Pelling.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Mark Pelling.
 The network helps show where Mark Pelling may publish in the future.

 Countries citing papers authored by Mark Pelling